wp-plugins/never-loose-contact-form/readme.txt

 == Description ==

 Never Loose Contact form provides a spam proof contact form for your Wordpress site that emails you the message and saves it for viewing in the admin area.
+If you wish you can enter your contact details in the public settings for display above the contact form Emails are sent to your installation admin email address.

 == Installation ==